Craigie, South Ayrshire: Mansion houses

 Findlay of Carnell coat of arms.

 The estates in the parish were Carnell (Cairnhill), Barnweil, and Underwood.
 Underwood was held by the Kennedy family from 1785 and the mansion house dates from 1790.
 William Roxburgh, the botanist and surgeon, who was born here in 1759, his father probably working on the estate.
 The eighteenth century Barnweil House stands on the north-east slope of the hill.

 Captain William Neill of Barnweil inherited Swindridgemuir House and estate near Dalry on the condition that he assumed the name 'Smith', thus becoming 'Smith-Neill' of Barnweil and Swinridgemuir.
 In 1850 Major James George Smith-Neill inherited the estates from his father, Colonel William Smith-Neill.
 In 1857, after the death of his father at Lucknow, Captain William James Smith-Neill of Barnweil, Swinridgemuir, and Kersland R.A. inherited the estates amounting to around 1275 acre.
 J. W. Smith Neill CBE born in 1855, died in 1935 and his wife Evelyn died in 1947, both are buried in the Barnweil churchyard.

 Carnell was once known as Cairnhill.
 Fiveways is a row of workers cottages that stands opposite to the main entrance to the mansion house; it once had a smithy.
 Carnell was held by the Wallaces, followed by the Cathcarts, then by the Hamiltons who built the present day Jacobean house and today (2018) by the Findlay family.
 A walled garden is present with a modern dower house.
 The Findlays and Hamiltons are buried at Craigie Church.

+Modern Craigie

+As of today the only active remaining building is Craigie Village Hall.
+The village hall is the thriving hub of the village, hosting notably the Crossroads Young Farmers events, local art lessons and the community council meetings/events.